masonphung/masonphung/README.md

 Recently, I'm working to gain knowledge on Neural Network applications and explore the endless opportunities that we and businesses can benefit from them.

-Current Master student at Macquarie University.
+Current Master student at Macquarie University (last year).

 ## Education
 - <a href="https://www.mq.edu.au" target="_blank">Macquarie University</a> | Msc.
 Data Science